PASTA-ELN/pasta-eln.github.io/README.md

   - storage for large amounts of raw data: giga-, terra- and peta-bytes.
 PASTA can link, extract data from that storage
   - conceptional and legal data management database.
 "Data management plan (DMP)" exists as RDMO on GitHub.
 PASTA is planned to link to that database
 - *How is privacy (german Datenschutz) accounted for?*
-  The lead designer of PASTA ELNe (as well as many of his immediate colleagues) demand privacy when they use software.
+  The lead designer of PASTA-ELN (as well as many of his immediate colleagues) demand privacy when they use software.
 PASTA was designed to support privacy on multiple levels.
   - Initially all data and metadata are collected only on the desktop/laptop of the researcher.
 No data is collected in a central location.
 Only if the researcher whishes to share the data, it will be uploaded to the database of the research group.
   - Complete decoupling of authorization and authorship (Only, members of a research group are allowed to write to the database (authorization).
 Who writes each entry can be recorded or not (authorship).)
   - Everybody can select if she/he wants to be identified as author in the database of the research group.
 If the scientist does not want to be identified, he becomes anonymous (We use a _ for that.)
 Even another user, or the system administrator cannot identify the author of a entry because that information is not stored.